-How many people were covered by two or more private hospital/physician insurance plans at the end of 2019?
+How many people were covered by two or more private hospital/physician insurance plans at the end of 2020?

-Select the Panel 24 Round 3 and Panel 23 Round 5 records with PrivateCat>0 and MSUPINSX ne 1 and EVALCOVR=1.
+Select the Panel 25 Round 3, Panel 24 Round 5, and Panel 23 Round 7 records with PrivateCat>0 and MSUPINSX ne 1 and EVALCOVR=1.
 Count the number of records for each person (DUPERSID).
 Create one person-level record for each DUPERSID that has the number of plans (PRPL records).
-Merge the count variable onto PUF HC-212 and use weights, strata, and PSUs to create nationally representative estimates.
+Merge the count variable onto PUF HC-224 and use weights, strata, and PSUs to create nationally representative estimates.

-How many people reported private dental coverage from an employer at the end of 2019?
+How many people reported private dental coverage from an employer at the end of 2020?

-Select the Panel 24 Round 3 and Panel 23 Round 5 records with DENTLINS=1 and PrivateCat in (1, 4) and EVALCOVR=1.
+Select the Panel 25 Round 3, Panel 24 Round 5, and Panel 23 Round 7 records with DENTLINS=1 and PrivateCat in (1, 4) and EVALCOVR=1.
 Among these records, select one record for each person (DUPERSID).
-Merge each record onto PUF HC-212 and use weights, strata, and PSUs to create nationally representative estimates.
+Merge each record onto PUF HC-224 and use weights, strata, and PSUs to create nationally representative estimates.

-At the time of the first interview, how many private insurance policies for hospital/physician were not employment-based?
+At the time of the first interview of 2020, how many private insurance policies for hospital/physician were not employment-based?

-Select the Panel 24 Round 1 and Panel 23 Round 3 records with PrivateCat in (2, 3, 5, 6) and MSUPINSX ne 1 and EVALCOVR=1.
-Select one record for each policyholder-establishment pair (EPRSIDX).
+Select the Panel 25 Round 1 and Panel 24 Round 3 records with PrivateCat in (2, 3, 5, 6) and MSUPINSX ne 1 and EVALCOVR=1.
+Additionally, select the Panel 23 Round 6 records with PrivateCat in (2, 3, 5, 6) and MSUPINSX ne 1 and EVALCOV5=1.
+(Using EVALCOV5 for Panel 23 ensures the 'first interview' for this panel is of comparable length to the interviews for Panel 25 Round 1 and Panel 24 Round 3.)
+Next, select one record for each policyholder-establishment pair (EPRSIDX).
 To have a positive weight for the final count, we recommend choosing the covered person record of the policyholder (PHOLDER=1), unless the policyholder is deceased (DECPHLDR=1), in which case then the researcher should choose a different covered person's record.
-Merge each record onto PUF HC-205 and use weights, strata, and PSUs to create nationally representative estimates.
+Merge each record onto PUF HC-224 and use weights, strata, and PSUs to create nationally representative estimates.

-At the time of the first interview of 2019, how many people had insurance from jobs from which they retired?
+At the time of the first interview of 2020, how many people had insurance from jobs from which they retired?

-Select the PRPL records for policyholders of employment-related insurance at the time of the first interview [(Panel 24 Round 1 or Panel 23 Round 3) and PHOLDER=1 and PrivateCat =1 and EVALCOVR=1].
-From the 2019 JOBS file, PUF HC-211, using JOBSIDX, select the records with jobs from which the person retired (SUBTYPE=6 or RETIRJOB=1 or YNOBUSN\M18=2 or WHY\LEFT\M18=3).
-Persons in Panel 23 may have reported retiring from a job in 2018, so, from the 2018 JOBS file, PUF HC-203, using JOBSIDX select the records with PANEL=23 and (SUBTYPE=6 or RETIRJOB=1 or YNOBUSN=2 or WHY\LEFT=3).
-Combine the records from the two JOBS files, keeping only one record per JOBSIDX.
+Select the PRPL records for policyholders of employment-related insurance at the time of the first interview [(Panel 25 Round 1 or Panel 24 Round 3) and PHOLDER=1 and PrivateCat =1 and EVALCOVR=1].
+From the 2020 Jobs PUF (HC-218), using JOBSIDX, select the records with jobs from which the person retired (SUBTYPE=6 or RETIRJOB=1 or YNOBUSN_M18=2 or WHY_LEFT_M18=3).
+Persons in Panel 24 may have reported retiring from a job in 2019, so, from the 2019 Jobs PUF (HC-211), using JOBSIDX select the records with PANEL=24 and (SUBTYPE=6 or RETIRJOB=1 or YNOBUSN=2 or WHY_LEFT=3).
+Combine the records from the two Jobs files, keeping only one record per JOBSIDX.
 Using the JOBSIDX, merge the selected JOBS records onto the selected PRPL records.
-Select the PRPL records with SUBTYPE=6 or RETIRJOB=1 or YNOBUSN\M18=2 or WHY\LEFT\M18=3 or EMPLSTAT=2.
+Select the PRPL records with SUBTYPE=6 or RETIRJOB=1 or YNOBUSN_M18=2 or WHY_LEFT_M18=3 or EMPLSTAT=2.
 Select one record for each DUPERSID.
-Merge each record onto PUF HC-212 and use weights, strata, and PSUs to create nationally representative estimates of the number of people with one of these PRPL records.
+Merge each record onto PUF HC-224 and use weights, strata, and PSUs to create nationally representative estimates of the number of people with one of these PRPL records.
+If users also wish to include Panel 23 Round 6 in this analysis, they should refer to JOBSFILE variable in the PRPL file to determine if links to the